Hours

 Qualifications, Experience, and Attributes:

-• At least 3-5 years of museum registration experience
+• 5+ years of museum registration experience

-• Detail-oriented with strong organizational skills and the ability to multi-task
+• Detail-oriented with strong organizational skills and the ability to multitask

 Human Resources

-Re: Assistant/Associate Registrar
+Re: Associate Registrar

 Skirball Cultural Center